 Facet arthritis is the inflammation of one or more of the facet joints, which are the linking joints positioned between the spinal vertebrae.
 The role of these joints is to provide stability and motion to the spine.
 Over time, facet joints can thicken and their protective cartilage can harden, leading to pain, swelling and tenderness.
 Facet disorders are among the most common of all neck and lower back problems.
 To learn more about facet joint degenerative diseases like facet arthritis, visit our facet disease page.

-- Age — arthritis affects approximately 90% of people over the age of 55
+- Age — arthritis affects approximately 90 percent of people over the age of 55

 - Work or sports related injuries

 - Trauma to the bones (such as fractures)

-Facet arthritis typically occurs in the lower back, and its symptoms are most pronounced in the morning.
-The pain can be slight to severe, and it may travel down to your buttocks and upper thigh.
+Facet arthritis typically occurs in the lower back, and its symptoms are more pronounced in the morning.
+The accompanying pain can be slight to severe, and it may travel down to the buttocks through the upper thigh.
 Facet arthritis can also cause joint stiffness and/or swelling, tenderness in the affected area and muscle weakness.

 If you’re still experiencing the effects of facet arthritis after trying standard treatments, contact Laser Spine Institute.
-We offer free MRI or CT scan reviews, and our minimally invasive, outpatient procedures provide a faster recuperation time than treatments like open-back surgery.
-Contact us today to learn how we can increase your quality of life!
+We offer free MRI or CT scan reviews, and our minimally invasive, outpatient procedures are the more effective alternative to treatments like open-back surgery.
+Contact us today to learn how we can help you find relief from your pain.